bergmichl/weekly-app/readme.md

 # What it's supposed to be:

-* Write down all the positive things that happend to you during the day or rather you did well.
+* Write down all the positive things that happend to you during the day OR you did well OR you are thankful for.

 * This is supposed to act as a daily reminder to be positive and be aware of good things happening, even the smallest things.

 * This is meant to shift your focus to good things and keep/make you happy and thankful.

-* Especially if you don't feel good, you can have a look back into the recent past.
+* You can have a look back into the recent past of your emotions and well-dones.

 # Supposed to be implemented: